Entries Tagged 'Setfire Media' ↓

 This first board has evolved from a Kanban board introduced by Andy P. It features the Icebox, Todo, On Hold, In Progress (limited to 2 stories at a time) and a Review column.
 Done tickets are stuck to a nearby wall – with competitions as to who can get them the highest with a running jump!

-This rather messy Scrum board is a work in progress, and utilises the three windows between one of our offices and the games room.
+This rather messy Scrum board is a work in progress, and utilises the three windows between one of our offices and the games room where we play besøk slotzo games.
 It features a full product backlog, a sprint backlog, In Progress and Done (‘Done Done’!).
 Team members like to place the postits below individual members/pair names so we’ve added this on.

 Our last board is a modest but effective Kanban approach for a small team.
 One thing that’s interesting with this project is that initially the team didn’t have a daily standup/scrum – but after using the board for a couple of weeks, they felt one would help them keep each other updated so started one.